Falcion/OctokittyBOT/README.md

 	3. Open the .cfg format file and enter the required parameters.
 	4. Start the bot again or start debugging, if you entered everything in the correct format, it will start its work.

-## Contributing to Stratum
+## Contributing to Stagnum

 To contribute to Stratum, follow these steps:

 	1. Fork this repository.
 	2. Create a branch: `git checkout -b main`.
 	3. Make your changes and commit them: `git commit -m '<message>'`
-	4. Push to the original branch: `git push origin Stratum`
+	4. Push to the original branch: `git push origin Stagnum`
 	5. Create the pull request.

 ## Contact